wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 ### Suspending Continuations

-A computation running inside a continuation object can suspend itself by invoking one of the declared control events.
+A computation running inside a continuation object can suspend itself by invoking one of the declared control tags.

 ```wat